Code-Institute-Submissions/jaydavis359-Molten-Java/README.md

 ### Images

 * Images were taken from [unsplash](https://unsplash.com/).
+  - Home page cover image which extends across the website by 🇸🇮 Janko Ferlič on unsplash.
+  - Image in about section of homepage by rawkkim on unsplash
 * Product images were taken from their various companies websites.

 ## This website is for educational purposes only.